MicrosoftDocs/dataexplorer-docs/data-explorer/connect-from-databricks.md

 # Customer intent: I want to use Azure Databricks to access data from Azure Data Explorer.
 ---

-# Connect to Azure Data Explorer from Azure Databricks by using Python
+# Connect to Azure Data Explorer from Azure Databricks

 [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks) is an Apache Spark-based analytics platform that's optimized for the Microsoft Azure platform.
-This article shows you how to use a Python library in Azure Databricks to access data from Azure Data Explorer.
+This article shows you how to use Azure Databricks to access data from Azure Data Explorer.
 There are several ways to authenticate with Azure Data Explorer, including a device login and an Azure Active Directory (Azure AD) app.

 ## Prerequisites

 - [Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md).